 Linfield Christian School is a non-denominational, independent Christian school.
 There is a natural integration of Biblical principles into the total program.
 The Bible curriculum leads students to a knowledge of Scripture and an understanding of how they fit into God’s plan.
 Verse and passage memorization are woven into the curriculum, and children attend chapel every week.
 Textbook: Bible (ACSI)

-Math concepts are taught through the use of a hands-on manipulative approach and with a strong focus on skill building, problem solving, and concept mastery for every level of learning.
+Math concepts are taught through the use of a hands-on manipulative approach and with a strong focus on skill building, problem solving, and concepts mastery for every level of learning.
 Practice for every day mathematics and test-taking success is incorporated into our math program.
-Textbook: Singapore Math by Marshall Cavendish (Houghton Mifflin)
+Textbook: Envision (Pearson)